-

 Sonograma’s praise of Esther

 Read More: Sonograma’s praise of Esther“…This recording rescues an unjustly forgotten opera and vindicates Thomas de Hartmann as a composer of great personality.
-Esther surprises with its dramatic force and musical writing That, without renouncing tradition, finds its own captivating voice.
+Esther surprises with its dramatic force and musical writing that, without renouncing tradition, finds its own captivating voice.
 An essential discovery for lovers of twentieth-century opera.”
 Carme Miró May 29 2026

 -